Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 This theme describes how practitioners handle identified SDs in their projects.
 It is important to understand who takes responsibility for resolving \cor{security} vulnerabilities, how actions are taken, and whether resolutions are direct or delegated.

-\textbf{Findings.} Only four participants (P1, P2, P8, P9) shared their experience with addressing SDs in projects assigned to them, taking swift corrective action when such issues were identified in software.
-For instance, P2 updated the implementation to ensure data non-disclosure: “{\quoteFont{...forgot about data non-disclosure in our implementation and addressed it by updating code}}.”
-P8 mentioned a case in which they worked on improving API security and password validation, and P9 gave an example of fixing SDs that involves the enforcement of uniform security procedures to prevent data leaks.
+\textbf{Findings.} Only four participants (P1, P2, P8, P9) \cb{reported addressing SDs in projects assigned to them by taking corrective action when issues were identified.
+This suggests that addressing SDs was not commonly observed among participants.} For instance, P2 updated the implementation to ensure data non-disclosure: ``{\quoteFont{...forgot about data non-disclosure in our implementation and addressed it by updating code}}''.
+Participant P8 mentioned a case in which they worked on improving API security and password validation, and P9 gave an example of fixing SDs that involves the enforcement of uniform security procedures to prevent data leaks.

 Although most of the participants did not share their experience in addressing concrete SD examples, P7 provided a comprehensive illustration of how to address SD in practice, saying: \\